-In his strongest statement this year on net neutrality, President Barack Obama today urged the Federal Communications Commission to reclassify broadband service as a utility.
-Doing so would allow the FCC to impose the same kinds of common carrier rules that require telephone companies to put through all calls.
+In his strongest statement yet on net neutrality, President Barack Obama on Monday publicly called on the Federal Communications Commission to reclassify broadband service as a utility.

-“The time has come for the FCC to recognize that broadband service is of the same importance and must carry the same obligations as so many of the other vital services do,” Obama said in a statement issued this morning.
-“To do that, I believe the FCC should reclassify consumer broadband service under Title II of the Telecommunications Act -- while at the same time forbearing from rate regulation and other provisions less relevant to broadband services.
-This is a basic acknowledgment of the services ISPs provide to American homes and businesses, and the straightforward obligations necessary to ensure the network works for everyone -- not just one or two companies.”
+"The time has come for the FCC to recognize that broadband service is of the same importance and must carry the same obligations as so many of the other vital services do,” Obama said in a statement.
+“To do that, I believe the FCC should reclassify consumer broadband service under Title II of the Telecommunications Act -- while at the same time forbearing from rate regulation and other provisions less relevant to broadband services.”

 The President had expressed support for net neutrality rules in the past, but hadn't explicitly called for the FCC to reclassify broadband.
 Reclassification is necessary before the FCC can impose common carrier regulations, according to many net neutrality proponents.

 Obama also reiterated his opposition to “paid prioritization” deals, which involve providers charging content companies higher fees for faster delivery.
 “No service should be stuck in a “slow lane” because it does not pay a fee,” he said.
 “That kind of gatekeeping would undermine the level playing field essential to the Internet’s growth.”Obama's statement comes six months after the FCC formally said it would consider issuing regulations that would prohibit broadband providers from blocking or degrading service, but allow them to create paid fast lanes.
 The FCC's prior open Internet rules, passed in 2010, were struck down by a federal appellate court in January.